wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 val upgradePending = powerAuthSDK.hasPendingProtocolUpgrade()
 ```

-If this call returns true, the application must perform an activation status fetch to complete the upgrade.
+If this call returns true, the application must perform an activation status

-The `startProtocolUpgrade()` method is available in three variants, each
-designed for different biometric configurations.

-The variant with `PowerAuthBiometricPrompt` allows the biometric key to be
-upgraded during the protocol upgrade, if the SDK configuration has the
-`authenticateOnBiometricKeySetup` disabled or external biometric key is not
-used.
-If the SDK configuration has the `authenticateOnBiometricKeySetup`
-enabled, biometric key cannot be upgraded.
-If external biometric key is used,
-use the method variant with `SecureData` instead.

-The method variant with `SecureData` is intended for cases where the activation
-uses external biometric key.
-Provided `SecureData` will replace the biometric
-key during the protocol upgrade.
-If external biometric key is not used,
-this method variant has same behavior as the method variant without
-`PowerAuthBiometricPrompt` or `SecureData`.

-The variant without `PowerAuthBiometricPrompt` or `SecureData` performs the
-protocol upgrade without handling biometric key upgrade.
-If the activation
-currently has a biometric factor enabled, it will be removed during the protocol
-upgrade.
+fetch to complete the upgrade.

 ## External Encryption Key